This is a guide covering lens flares.

 Nikon’s unique Nano Crystal Coat technology, which is used on professional-grade lenses, for example, aids in reducing veiling flare.

-Unfortunately, a variety of reasons can exacerbate veiling flare, including dust inside the lens, a dirty front element, a filthy/low-quality lens filter, a lack of anti-reflective multi-coating technologies, and so on.
+Unfortunately, various reasons can exacerbate veiling flare, including dust inside the lens, a dirty front element, a filthy/low-quality lens filter, and a lack of anti-reflective multi-coating technologies.

 In some situations, the impact might be quite unappealing in photographs.